 The reftrack function returns coordinates of ICESat's 91-day orbit reference tracks.

 QUIVERMC is an adapted version of Andrew Roberts' ncquiverref.
 This function fixes a couple of problems with Matlab's quiverm function.
 The two primary issues with quiverm are as follows:

 Manipulate displayed map objects by name.
 Many functions assign descriptive names to the Tag property of the objects they create.
 The namem and related functions allow you to control the

 Demonstrates how to detect and highlight object edges in a video stream.
-The functionality of the pixel-stream Sobel Edge Detector and Video Alignment blocks is verified by comparing the
+The behavior of the pixel-stream Sobel Edge Detector, video stream alignment, and overlay, is verified by comparing

 Extends the cartooning example to include calculating a centroid and overlaying a centroid marker and text label on detected potholes.